contributte/gopay/.docs/README.md

 ### After payment

-Your customer will perform the necessary actions on the Gopay payment gateway, and once the process is done completed, is redirected back to your application, either to `successUrl` or `failureUrl` address.
+Your customer will perform the necessary actions on the Gopay payment gateway, and once the process is completed, he is redirected back to your application, either to `successUrl` or `failureUrl` address.
 Both will receive the following set of parameters from Gopay:

 - paymentSessionId
 - targetGoId
-- orderNumber // varyingg number
+- orderNumber // varying number
 - encryptedSignature

-*PPlus the parameters you specify in successUrl or failureUrl.*
+*Plus the parameters you specify in successUrl or failureUrl.*

-The first parameter is identical to the one we saved in the previous chapter our internal model representation of the order.
-So we can use it for hers reload.
+The first parameter is identical to the one that we have saved in the previous chapter to our internal model representation of the order.
+So we can use it for reload.

-We will then use all this data + data from the loaded order for reassembly payment object:
+We will then use all this data + data from the loaded order for payment object reassembly:

 ```php
 $order = $model->getOrderByPaymentId($paymentSessionId);